rancher/rancher/docs/services/projects/adding-services/index.md

 Final step is to click **Create**.
 Creating the service will not automatically start the service.
 This allows you to create multiple services and when your application is ready, you can start all services at once!

 Now that we've launched our database, we'll add the Wordpress service to our project.
-This time, we'll launch 3 containers in our service using the wordpress image.
-We will not expose any ports in our wordpress service as we will want to load balance this application.
+This time, we'll launch 3 containers in our service using the Wordpress image.
+We will not expose any ports in our Wordpress service as we will want to load balance this application.
 Since we've already created the database service, we'll pick the database service in the **Service Links**.

 ![Services on Rancher 6]({{site.baseurl}}/img/rancher_add_services_6.png)